 That brings us to the present, with COVID now the latest setback.
 The direct hit from the pandemic was actually not too bad, certainly compared to what could have been.
 Still, the bank booked a $2.3b credit impairment charge, up from just over $900m in 2019.
 Actual net charge-offs clocked in at around $1.7b, with non-performing loans increasing by around $1.8b to $9.2b.

 The other more indirect issue is the headwind from lower interest rates.
 Standard Chartered might not depend on interest income to the extent that some other names do, but it stills feels a big pinch from lower rates.
-The bank’s net interest margin tumbled to 1.31% last year from 1.62% in 2019.
-A $13b increase in the loan book, largely driven by Korean and Hong Kong mortgages, helped offset that somewhat.
-That led to net interest income of $6.9b, an 11% fall year-over-year, although that includes a two point headwind from the stronger US dollar.
+Net interest margin tumbled to 1.31% last year from 1.62% in 2019.
+A $13b increase in the loan book, largely driven by Korean and Hong Kong mortgages, helped offset that somewhat, leading to net interest income of $6.9b, an 11% fall year-over-year, which includes a two point headwind from the stronger US dollar.
 That was partially offset by higher non-interest income, which has generally been a boon for the banks during the downturn.
 Increased market volatility and trading activity helped boost that 4% to $7.9b, while a welcome reduction in operating expenses also helped take some of the sting out of lower interest income.

-Offsetting factors notwithstanding, the above still led to a relatively chunky fall in overall profit.
-Pre-provision profit before tax fell around 4% to $4.6b last year.
+Offsetting factors notwithstanding, the above still led to a relatively chunky fall in overall profit, with pre-provision profit before tax falling around 4% to $4.6b last year.
 Elevated provision charges then saw the bottom line fall even further.
 Underlying pre-tax profit slumped 40% to $2.5b, while the bank’s return on tangible equity (“RoTE”) came in at just 3%.

 Targets Pushed Back